Sober Among Alcoholics

 Family Interactions With Alcoholics In Denial

 Finger pointing may make you feel like you are under a microscope.
 However, blaming and scapegoating are classic forms of denial.
-You are the bad person because you embody what they are bothered by the most.
-Who wants to believe they are doing something pretty bad to themselves, anyway?
+You are the bad person because you have become very different, stepped out of the family mold.
+Who really likes to believe they are doing something pretty bad to themselves, anyway?
 You are simply a lightening rod for the attention, which allows them to keep the focus off themselves and their own life difficulties.

 Head For Alcohol Treatment Instead of Relapse